 Provision of teaching and supervision to juniors and colleagues requires the expansion of competencies that most doctors have innately or have acquired in training.
-The use of those competencies for training can be developed progressively – i.e. from the role of teacher, to mentor, Clinical Supervisor, Educational Supervisor, and finally Training Program Director – using external provider courses, e-learning and feedback informed practice.
+The use of those competencies for training can be developed progressively (teacher, mentor, Clinical Supervisor, Educational Supervisor, Training Program Director) using external provider courses, e-learning and feedback informed practice.
 Competencies are mapped against the seven framework areas outlined above, will become part of normal appraised practice and should lead to approval and registration as an educator with the GMC via the Deanery.

 Training is a partnership between the supervisor and the supervisee.
 It requires the active involvement of both parties and within this partnership trainer and trainee both have responsibilities and obligations.